-Successful SaaS companies have great inside salespeople that follow along with a great sales process to grow the business.
+As a sales consultant I have learned that successful SaaS companies have great inside salespeople that leverage a great sales process to grow their business.

 The manner in which a sales staff conducts itself is often a reflection of the compensation program.
 Additionally, performance may be determined by how effective the compensation program is.

 If salespeople believe that they are not being adequately compensated then they can become demotivated.
 As a result of this, they might choose to look for work elsewhere.
 This will deplete your sales staff and negatively impact upon your company’s profits.